 b) The Elections Committee will tally the results.
 An affirmative vote of two thirds of the Membership present shall be required for passage of the amendment.

 * Ratified in 2014, this document was most recently amending February 23, 2017 by the General Membership to clarify language throughout and resolve two numerical discrepancies in VI.3 and VI.5.f, and by online vote April 17-21, 2017 to amend Article XV to make the overall Constitution amendment process clearer and more straightforward.
-Additionally, Local #6546 is in the process of changing its IELRB-certified name “Campus Faculty Association Local 6546” to “Non-Tenure Faculty Coalition, Local #6546” (NTFC Local #6546).
+Additionally, Local #6546 changed its IELRB-certified name “Campus Faculty Association Local 6546” to “Non-Tenure Faculty Coalition, Local #6546” (NTFC Local #6546) in 2017.